MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 # Change an Office 365 ProPlus installation from 32-bit to 64-bit

+> [!IMPORTANT]
+> Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
+To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).
+>
+> For details of when this change takes effect, and what actions admins might need to take, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).

 Up to now, if you had the 32-bit version of Office 365 ProPlus installed on a device and you wanted to change to the 64-bit version, you needed to uninstall the existing 32-bit version and then install the 64-bit version.
 It also required that you account for all the other deployment settings configured for that device, such as the update path and the installed languages, so that those settings would be included when you did the 64-bit installation.

 But now, to make it easier to change from a 32-bit to a 64-bit installation of Office 365 ProPlus, the Office Deployment Tool and its configuration.xml file supports an optional attribute named MigrateArch.
 If the MigrateArch attribute is set to True, then your installation of Office 365 ProPlus will be changed to the architecture (sometimes referred to as the bitness) that is specified in the OfficeClientEdition attribute.

-With MigrateArch, you don’t have to account for all the installed products and languages or other deployment settings.
+With MigrateArch, you don't have to account for all the installed products and languages or other deployment settings.
 The migration process will preserve those during the migration process.
 But, if you want to make any changes to the installed products and languages, or other deployment settings, you can do that as part of the migration process by explicitly specifying those settings in your configuration.xml file.
 For more information, see [Sample configuration.xml file to use with the Office Deployment Tool](#sample-configurationxml-file-to-use-with-the-office-deployment-tool).

 ## Requirements for using the MigrateArch attribute